Payforit Mobile Casino Deposits 2026: Payforit Casino Deposits Explained

 2. Enter your mobile number: Input the phone number for your UK mobile.
 Make sure it’s correct, as a confirmation will be sent to this number.

-3. Confirm via SMS or PIN: After you request the deposit (e.g. £10), you’ll get a text message from a short code, or see a pop-up with a PIN code.
+3. Confirm via SMS or PIN: After you request the deposit (e.g., £10), you’ll receive a text message from a short code or a pop-up with a PIN.
 You must confirm the transaction to proceed.

 4. Deposit instantly credited: Once you confirm via SMS or PIN, the deposit is processed immediately.

 5. Charge added to your phone bill: The deposited amount is then charged to your mobile account.
 If you’re on a monthly contract, it will appear on your next phone bill under a section for third-party or premium services.
-If you use Pay-As-You-Go, the amount is deducted from your existing airtime credit instantly.
+If you use Pay-As-You-Go, the amount is instantly deducted from your existing airtime credit.

 This whole process usually takes only a minute or two.